martijnkoopman/Thesis/README.md

 Define variables *radius* and *vertical_extrusion* in script *1_dilate.py* and run the script.

-### 2. Semantical enrichment of the input model
+### 2. Semantic labelling of the dilated model
 Distinction between the three different modes of locomotion (drive, walk, fly) is made by constructing the correct navigable spaces.
 Driving actors are only capable of navigating over flat floors, walking actors are also capable of navigating over stairs and flying actors are also capable of navigating over obstacles.
 Next to that, walking and driving actors are bound to a ground surface while a flying actor can freely move up and down.
 It is therefore required that the space is semantically labelled by one of the following classes: floor (1), stairs (2) or obstacle (3).

-Semantically labelling the dilated model involves 5 steps:
+Semantically labelling of the dilated model involves 5 steps:

 1. Extraction of horizontal surfaces
 2. Segmentation of horizontal surfaces